-When you begin to conduct drills, it is best to schedule an additional three or four in the first year.
-After the congregation is comfortable with the procedure, annual or biannual drills are sufficient.
+When you begin to have drills, it is best to schedule additional drills three or four drills in the first year.
+After the congregation is comfortable with the procedure, yearly drills are sufficient.
 Remember to vary the time of the drills.
-Schedule them before, during, and after Sabbath School, the announcement period and the worship service.
+Schedule them before, during, and after Sabbath School, the announcement period, and during the worship service.
 You might plan one for a midweek service at night.
-Emergency situations can happen at any time.
-Be prepared.
+Emergency situations can happen at any time, so be prepared.